dmsc/fastbasic/compiler/USAGE.md

     PRINT NOT (PEEK(53279) & 1)

-Using `fastbasic -c simple.bas`, and examine the generated assembly file, you will see the following bytecode at the end:
+Use `fastbasic -c simple.bas` and examine the generated assembly file.
+You will see the following bytecode at the end:

     TOK_NUM